Linux and Hardware

 • won’t suddenly print error messages that USB hub failed to allocate resources then start disconnecting USB devices randomly (again Lenovo ThinkPad T14s, same thing on Linux and on Windows, leading me to believe that it’s Lenovo saving on USB subsystem)

 My last machine was Lenovo ThinkPad T14s, which was a pretty expensive machine (2000 eur) yet it constantly failed to deliver.
-And there’s no way to tell these things up-front - you have to get the machine, try it out, find these kinds of issues as soon as possible, then return it quickly and try out something else.
-And you know what?
-I’m fucking tired of that.
+And there’s no way to tell these things up-front - you have to get the machine, try it out, find these kinds of issues as soon as possible, then return it quickly and try out something else. x86 feels like a steam engine - huffin’ and puffin’ with vents spinnin’ noisily - compared to MacBook.

-So, Linux is not the problem here: the problem is that the x86 machines are all shit - either they lack performance, or they are loud, or there’s something else wrong with them internally.
-I love the fact I can get a 2 TB SSD for 150 eur and expand the memory as well, but if the laptop isn’t going to perform, then why bother?
-At the end, I’ll get a MacBook Pro, which is fucking expensive (4000 eur for a machine with 48 GB of RAM and 2 TB of SSD is a joke), but I’ll save time and my energy and I’ll just run Linux in UTM on top of that.
+So, Linux is not the problem here.
+The problem is that the x86 machines are all hit-and-miss - either they lack performance, or they are loud, or there’s something else wrong with them internally, like suspend working three times tops, if at all.
+But then again, I love the fact I can get a 2 TB SSD for 150 eur and expand the memory as well, and take the machine apart if I want to.

 Written on September 2, 2025